openebs-archive/e2e-tests/experiments/functional/data-persistence/README.md

 ### Procedure

 This Litmus experiment create some dummy data in application and create the md5sum for this data.
 Later it verifies for the data-persistence by checking md5sum.
 Based on the value of env DATA_PERSISTENCE, the corresponding data consistency util will be executed.
 At present only busybox and percona-mysql are supported.
-Along with specifying env in the litmus experiment, user needs to pass name for configmap and the data consistency specific parameters required via configmap in the format as follows:
+Along with specifying env in the e2e experiment, user needs to pass name for configmap and the data consistency specific parameters required via configmap in the format as follows:

     parameters.yml: |
       blocksize: 4k
       blockcount: 1024
       testfile: difiletest
-It is recommended to pass test-name for configmap and mount the corresponding configmap as volume in the litmus pod.
+It is recommended to pass test-name for configmap and mount the corresponding configmap as volume in the e2e pod.
 The above snippet holds the parameters required for validation data consistency in busybox application.

 For percona-mysql, the following parameters are to be injected into configmap.